osbaldomartinez20/CSC667_Chess/README.md

 1. Change the name of the repo with the correct team number.
 Done

 2. Invite all members to your repository.
+Done

 3. When ready, initialize your repository with the initial state of your project.